FabioSebs/Asymptotic-Analysis-Go-Echarts/README.md

 After understanding the way it works I searched up the sequence and found it is the the Triangular Number Sequence.
 > formula: n(n+1)/2

 I believe this is also the Big O Notation as well.
-O(n(n+1)/2) which makes it less steps than the first example is less complex.
+O(n(n+1)/2) which makes it less steps than the first example aka less complex.

 ## Asymptotic Analysis
 I will be doing the Asymptotic Analysis using go-echarts